Spanish Car Brands

 Benimar Logo

-Benimar is a renowned mobile home manufacturer that has existed since 1974.
-Its name consists of Beni – the first letters of Benicarló (the coastal town where the company was founded) and Mar – Spanish for the sea.
-In 1978, the brand’s debut motorhome appeared on the market – the selected segment’s undisputed leader.
+Benimar is a well-known mobile home manufacturer that has existed since 1974.
+Its name consists of the letters Beni—the first letters of the name of the coastal city of Benicarló (Benicarló), where the company was founded—and Mar—Spanish for “sea.”
+In 1978, the debut motorhome appeared on the market—the undisputed leader of the selected segment.
 From 1984 to 2002, the company operated under the name Ocarsa until the Trigano Group bought it.

 Hurtan